 A real-life Limitless pill is something that people have been after for a long time.
 Quick-fix ways to get ‘smarter’ have been around for centuries - coffee, for example, is often consumed for its nootropic effects, and foods to boost your brain are often used by indigenous peoples such as the Guarani.
-But, the kind of nootropic we all want, a true-blue ‘limitless pill’, only became even slightly viable over the last century or so.
-Amphetamines have been used since the 1930s for stimulant and cognition enhancing effects, while racetams, eugeroics (like Modafinil) and methylphenidates were all invented in the middle decades of the 20th century.
+But, the kind of nootropic we all want, a true-blue ‘limitless pill’, only became even slightly viable over the last hundred years.
+Amphetamines have been used since the 1930s for stimulant and cognition enhancing effects, while racetams, eugeroics (like Modafinil**) and methylphenidates were all invented in the middle decades of the 20th century.

 These pharmaceuticals are intended to combat disorders such as narcolepsy, but are also used by amateur brain-hackers off-label to try and boost their brainpower.
 And, they can provide some benefits.
 Modafinil has been found to boost levels of neurotransmitters in the brain, which can help people who are already deficient in these chemicals.
 Ritalin, an amphetamine, can be used to increase uptake of dopamine to improve cognitive function.
 There’s frequently an increase to alertness and focus as a result of using these pharmaceuticals as study drugs.

-Any of the drugs, or foodstuffs, you could consume today, will not do this.
+Any of the drugs or foodstuffs you could consume today will not do this.
 You can’t become a high-flying stock broker overnight, just from swallowing a pill or eating a special food.
-As mentioned earlier, the human mind has its limits; it’s simply not feasible to push them as far as a fictional smart drug does.
+As mentioned earlier, the human mind has its limits; it’s simply not feasible to push them as far as a fictional 'smart drug' does.

 Ultimately, an increase in ‘smartness’ is very hard to quantify.
 As stated earlier, ‘smartness’ is subjective.
-It might be seen as either innate in a person or changing day-to-day based on mental state, and as a result it’s difficult to say if a drug or food can make you ‘smarter’.
+It might be seen as either innate in a person or changing day-to-day based on their mental state, and as a result it’s difficult to say if a drug or food can make you ‘smarter’.
 If you define intelligence as reasoning ability, a cognitive enhancer most likely can make you smarter; but, if you see it as proficiency in a practical skill, a cognitive enhancer probably couldn’t grant you that kind of smartness.

 * = Anecdotally, the improved concentration from BrainZyme enables increased motivation.